gitnacho/nativescript-sdk-examples-ng/app/ng-ui-widgets-category/web-view/tips-and-tricks/article.md

 <snippet id='web-gestures-html'/>
 <snippet id='webview-ts-gestures'/>

-> **Note:** To be able to use gestures in `WebView` component on Android, we should first disabled the zoom control.
+> **Note**: To be able to use gestures in `WebView` component on Android, we should first disabled the zoom control.
 To do that we could access the `android` property and with the help of  `setDisplayZoomControls` to set this control to `false`.

 ### Using HTML file & strings